Authentication¶

 ormanager

-rolefor individual accounts, verify the email address using
+rolefor individual accounts, set the password using the email you will receive.

-to enter the code that has been sent to your email addressthe new account can be used to login and select your database with
+the new account can be used to login and select your database with

 POST login/individual/